UNINETTSigma2/documentation/faq/migration2saga.md

 `all_my_scripts_for_paper_x`.
 Parameter `-v` instructs rsync to be verbose, i.e., it will print what it is doing.

+**We recommend that you use a specific folder on Saga for files originating from other systems.
+That makes it easier to keep an original version and lowers the risk of overwriting other things you have on Saga.**

 **Exercise 11:** On Abel or your own Linux-based machine create a sample directory tree (for example, by running
 `mkdir -p rsync10/A; mkdir -p rsync10/B; touch rsync10/foo rsync10/A/bar rsync10/B/foobar`)